Leakage Resistance of a Capacitor: 101 Easy Basics

 Thus, capacitors in series are treated in the same manner as resistors in parallel.

 When voltage V is applied, a similar electron movement occurs on each plate.
-Hence the same charge is stored by each capacitor.
+Hence this charge is stored in each capacitor unit.
 Alternatively, the current (charging) in a series circuit is the same.
 Since Q = It and both I and t are the same for each capacitor, the charge on each capacitor is the same.

-Total or equivalent capacitance is the single capacitance which if substituted for the series capacitances, would provide the same charge for the same applied voltage.
+Total or equivalent capacitance is that single capacitance which if substituted for the number of series capacitances, would result in the provision of the same charge for the same applied voltage.

-The capacitors are connected in series when the circuit voltage exceeds the voltage rating of individual units.
+The capacitors are connected in series when the voltage of the circuit exceeds the rated voltage of individual capacitor units.
 In using the series connection, it is important to keep in mind that the voltages across capacitors in a series are not the same unless the capacitances are equal.
-The greater voltage will be across the smaller capacitance which may result in its failure if the capacitances differ very much.
+The greater voltage will appear across the unit with smaller capacitance which may result in its failure if the connected capacitances differ greatly.

 Capacitors in Parallel